 - If your bid rate is too low, make sure your targeting is not too restrictive.

-- Begin removing restrictive whitelists and blacklists.
+- Begin removing restrictive allow and block lists.

 - Check your frequency capping and ensure it’s not too low.